DonMVB/aws/AWS_Assoc_SAA_C02.md

   3. Tutorials Dojo's <a href="https://www.udemy.com/course/aws-certified-solutions-architect-associate-amazon-practice-exams-saa-c02/">AWS Certified Solutions Architect Associate Practice Exams </a>
   4. Andrew Brown's <a href="https://www.youtube.com/watch?v=Ia-UEYYR44s">AWS Certified Solutions Architect - Associate 2020 (PASS THE EXAM!) | Ad-Free Course
 </a>
+  5. Notes labeld as AWSCSAAPT are derived from this book: AWS Certified Solutions Architect Associate Practice Tests 2020 [SAA-C02] by Neal Davis. (good stuff).

 Go through the course you purchased as part of Step 1.
 Twice.
 The first time should be a runthrough to introduce yourself to new AWS concepts and exam details.
 Jot down the services that confuse you and start with their FAQs as part of Step 2.
 You should then go through Step 1. once more, but this time as a deep dive.
 Be sure to pause frequently so that you research concepts that aren't perfectly clear, take notes, and experiment on the AWS console.
 Once you've completed Step 1. and Step 2., begin testing yourself with the Tutorial Dojo exams.
 Take the time to read the explanations for the questions that you get wrong.
 During the days leading up to your exam, go through Andrew Brown's YouTube video as the final step just as a refresher.
 If at any point you find yourself feeling uncertain of your progress and in need of more time, you can postpone your AWS exam date.
 This can be done twice.
 Finally, be sure to keep up on the ongoing discussions in <a href="https://old.reddit.com/r/AWSCertifications/">r/AWSCertifications</a>.
 There you will find more general information regarding exam tips, study material, and advice from other exam takers.